onetimesecret/site-policy/onetime-terms-of-service.md

 Any person, entity, or service collecting data from onetimesecret.com must comply with the [onetimesecret.com Privacy Statement](https://onetimesecret.com/site/privacy/), particularly in regards to the collection of our Users' Personal Information (as defined in the onetimesecret.com Privacy Statement).
 If you collect any onetimesecret.com User's Personal Information from onetimesecret.com, you agree that you will only use the Personal Information you gather for the purpose for which our User has authorized it.
 You agree that you will reasonably secure any Personal Information you have gathered from onetimesecret.com, and you will respond promptly to complaints, removal requests, and "do not contact" requests from onetimesecret.com or onetimesecret.com Users.

 #### 7. Excessive Use on Free Services
-_For free onetimesecret.com services:_ If we determine your usage on to be significantly excessive in relation to other onetimesecret.com customers, we reserve the right to suspend your account or throttle your service until you can reduce your bandwidth consumption.
+_For free onetimesecret.com services:_ If we determine your usage to be significantly excessive in relation to other onetimesecret.com customers, we reserve the right to suspend your account or throttle your service until you can reduce your bandwidth consumption.

 #### 8. User Protection
 You agree not to engage in activity that significantly harms our Users.
 We will resolve disputes in favor of protecting our Users as a whole.